-ORI 101 or ORI 105 is required of all students except transfer students who have completed 14 or more semester hours prior to transferring to CVCC and individuals completing the Associate of Applied Science in Nursing.
+ORI 101 or ORI 105 is required of all students except transfer students who have completed 14 or more semester hours prior to transferring to CVCC and individuals completing the Associate of Applied Science in Nursing degree.

-CIS 146 is required of all students except those who demonstrate computer literacy through testing administered by the Business Division.
+CIS 146 is required of all students except those who demonstrate computer literacy through testing administered by the Computer Information Systems faculty.

-Area I -V: General studies curricula 76 credit hours Maximum program semester credit hours 76 credit hours Semester credit-hour range by award - 76 credit hours
+Area I -V: General studies curricula credit hours Maximum program semester credit hours credit hours Semester credit-hour range by award credit hours